-- 6.58 The Local Authority must be satisfied, either from the Winchester Housing Needs Survey information or through the Joint Housing Register, that there is a need for affordable housing in the settlement concerned.
+- from the Winchester Housing Needs Survey information or through the Joint Housing Register, that there is a need for affordable housing in the settlement concerned.
 The need should relate only to the settlement or parish concerned and not to the wider area, and the Local Authority will involve the relevant Parish Council in establishing the level of local need.
-A local person is generally defined as one who lives or works in the town or village, or who has strong family connections with the village or parish where the scheme is proposed. - 6.59 The homes provided should be available for all time for those in need.
+A local person is generally defined as one who lives or works in the town or village, or who has strong family connections with the village or parish where the scheme is proposed. - RD06.21

+The homes provided should be available for all time for those in need.
 The best way of securing this is for the scheme to be developed and managed by a registered social landlord.
-Applicants will be required to enter into a Section 106 Planning Obligation to control the occupancy of homes permitted in accordance with Proposal H.6. - 6.60 The site should be well related in scale and character to the existing settlement.
+The Local Authority will negotiate with aApplicants will be required to secure an acceptable enter into a Section 106 Planning Obligation to control the occupancy of homes permitted in accordance with Proposal H.6. - RD06.22

+The site should be well related in scale and character to the existing settlement.
 Ideally it should adjoin the edge of the developed area, although this may not be feasible in the case of some smaller villages.
 The occupants should have easy access to local facilities, particularly a school, shop and public transport, to ensure that they become an integral part of the community.
-The size of the scheme will vary with the need identified, but, as a general guide, "small-scale" means that schemes should not exceed 12 units or 0.3 hectares. - 6.61 In implementing Proposal H.6, the Local Planning Authority will ensure that the Plan's proposals for conservation and the protection of the environment are not compromised.
+The size of

+- the scheme should be small-scale in relation to the will vary with the size of the rural settlement concerned, taking account of the housing need identified, the physical characteristics of the preferred site, and the relationship of the site to the particular settlement. but, as a general guide, "small-scale" means that schemes should not exceed 12 units or 0.3 hectares. - 6.61 In implementing Proposal H.6, the Local Planning Authority will ensure that the Plan's proposals for conservation and the protection of the environment are not compromised.
 Every scheme should be sensitively designed and sited to respect its surroundings.
-Where schemes are on the edge of settlements or otherwise in the countryside, they should always respect the local landscape character, but particularly within the Area of Outstanding Natural Beauty. - 6.62 The initiative for "exceptions" schemes should normally come from the community they will serve.
+Where schemes are on the edge of settlements or otherwise in the countryside, they should always respect the local landscape character, but particularly within the Area of Outstanding Natural Beauty. - The initiative for "exceptions" schemes should 6.62 normally come from the community they will serve.
 As few exception sites have been developed in recent years, the Local Authority is reviewing the way that schemes are promoted and investigating ways of involving Parish Councils from the start of the process.
 Much of the advice in the Council's Rural Housing Information Booklet remains relevant but the Local Authority will assist Parish Councils to bring sites forward where a need is identified, wherever possible.
 A summary leaflet sets out how the process might be improved.
 Any Parish Council considering an exception scheme should therefore approach the Local Authority at an early stage.